curl/everything-curl/http-post.md

 curl fill in a web form in an automated fashion.

-If you want to submit a form with curl and make it look as if it has been done with a browser, it is important that to provide all the input fields from the form.
+If you want to submit a form with curl and make it look as if it has been done with a browser, it is important to provide all the input fields from the form.
 A very common method for web pages is to set a few hidden input fields to the form and have them assigned values directly in the HTML.
-A successful form submission, of course, also include those fields and in order to do that automatically you may be forced to first download the HTML page that holds the form, parse it and extract the hidden field values so that you can send them off with curl.
+A successful form submission, of course, also includes those fields and in order to do that automatically you may be forced to first download the HTML page that holds the form, parse it, and extract the hidden field values so that you can send them off with curl.

 ### Figure out what a browser sends